iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 Using `airbase-ng` from the Aircrack-ng suite, we'll create a rogue AP with a customized SSID to mimic a legitimate network.

-1. Launch the rogue AP on a free channel (avoid your Wi-Fi’s channel):
+1. Launch the rogue AP:

 <div style="text-align: center;">
   <img src="assets/images/4.png" width="450">